 An external editor has to be defined, for example in the Options Menu, before you can start using this function.

 A key to invoke external TEXTAREA editing is normally provided by the Line-Editor Key Bindings.
 A KEYMAP directive in lynx.cfg can also be used to make a different key invoke external editing; it will then normally be necessary to prefix that key with ^V to "escape" from line-editing.
 Two variants exist,

-(the first is only functional for TEXTAREA editing, while the second allows to use the same key for normal file editing as long as both functions don't conflict).
+(the first is only functional for TEXTAREA editing, while the second allows to use the same key for normal file editing as long as both functions do not conflict).

 Please see the note above for details about ^V behavior.You can also use two other special TEXTAREA functions.
 Again, these are already bound to key sequences in the Line-Editor Bindings, by default ^Xg and ^Xi.
 You can use different keys by adding KEYMAP bindings to your lynx.cfg file, e.g.

 With these bindings, (in a TEXTAREA only) ^V$ would add 5 lines to the TEXTAREA and ^V# would prompt for the name of an existing file to be inserted into the TEXTAREA (above the cursorline).
 An automatic variation of GROWTEXTAREA is normally compiled in, so that hitting Enter with the cursor on the last line adds a new line to the TEXTAREA, with the cursor on it.

 If you have some single keys (or control keys) to spare that you do not need for their normal purposes, you can dedicate those keys to invoke the special functions (without requiring a prefix key).
 For example, to use the ^E key for the DWIMEDIT action, and the Insert key for the INSERTFILE action, use